pusher/pusher-platform-swift/README.md

 There are a set of tests for the library that can be run using the standard method (Command-U in Xcode).

-The tests also get run on [buddybuild](https://dashboard.buddybuild.com/apps/59c51e712ffc62000182d7c9/build/latest?branch=master).
-See [buddybuild_postbuild.sh](https://github.com/pusher/pusher-platform-swift/blob/master/buddybuild_postbuild.sh) for details on how the tests are run.
+The tests also get run on [Bitrise](https://www.bitrise.io/app/4d040b65af03f4e7#/builds).

 ## Communication